Guy-Shapira/Shifted-VT-codes/README.md

 print(decoded)  # output is '[0, 1, 1]'
 ```

-correcting an insertion or deletion is identical in usage, thus only the index is passed, without the error type.
+Correcting an insertion or deletion is identical in usage, thus only the index is passed, without the error type.

+After correcting the error (if occurred) we remove all the redundancy bits, thus restoring the word to it's original form.

 ## Running the tests:
-unit tests are provided, and are written using the `unittest` framework built into python.
+Unit tests are provided and are written using the `unittest` framework built into python.

-configure the framework to look for tests in files named `test_*`.
+Configure the framework to look for tests in files named `test_*`.